phillord/kcite/readme.txt

 == Changelog ==

+= 1.3 =
+1. Fixed another regression caused by 1.2 fix.
+This should fix the error when there is no bibliography.
 = 1.2 =
 1. Sadly 1.1 had a regression error in it, which mean it didn't fix the error in as reported.
 Additionally a print statement